linxOD/autocomplete-addon/README.md

 1. Project Name default "anyname"
 2. Main directory name where your project default "html"
 3. Filepath to staticSearch output directory default "static-search"
-4. Direcotry name where stems json files are stored by staticSearch default "stems"
+4. Directory name where stems json files are stored by staticSearch default "stems"
 5. End of document default "-----" please do not change

 Example (do not add quotation marks in your txt):